-How to build an IT resiliency plan for your business
+How to build a business resiliency plan for your company

 Read Time: 6 Min

-If the technology at your organization should fail—whether as the result of a natural disaster, malware attack, or fraudulent activity—do you have a plan to help you recover quickly and sustain business operations?
+If the technology at your organization should fail—whether as the result of a natural disaster, cyberattack, or fraudulent activity—do you have a plan to help you recover quickly and sustain business operations?

 Preparing for a technology failure after a disaster or cybersecurity attack